-The website attempts to collect as much data on people called Howes/House/Hows/Howse as possible, and on their descendents, whether male or female, ie, no matter what their surname today.
-We attempt to collect data on all life events, and things like occupation, residence, honours, hobbies and so on.
-As of September 2012, the study website contains over 450,000 facts on over 64,000 individuals.
-As of December 2011, we have over 52,000 people in reconstructed families in the fully searchable database.
+As of July 2015, the study website contains over 800,000 facts on over 100,000 individuals in reconstructed families in our fully searchable database.
 Not all of them are available to public viewing, however, because we maintain a 100 year rule for confidentiality reasons.
 We are always interested in adding to this data.
 Please do get in touch if you can share anything, no matter how small it may seem.

 With a massive potential population we need LOTS of participants.
 Will you join us?
 If, like members of the Howes Family Association in the US, you aren't sure where your forebears came from, you really need to take a test.
 Sooner or later someone in the 'old country' or even elsewhere will happen along and take the same test, perhaps stimulated by us and get the same results as you.
 When that happens, you will have big pointers as to where to concentrate your research.

 You may find our other Guild websites of interest: